- Canary Islands

 There are no showers on the beach and although there is parking along the entire promenade, it is not easy to find a place.
 The sea is usually quite calm and good for swimming.

-Playa Arguineguín is sheltered and with calm waters, good families with kids.
-From there you can admire beautiful sunsets, and on days with high visibility, you can even see Mount Teide in Tenerife.
+From Playa Arguineguín you can admire beautiful sunsets, and on days with high visibility, you can even see Mount Teide in Tenerife.

 Climb aboard a spacious speedboat in Puerto Rico, Gran Canaria, and then head for the open ocean to look for dolphins, whales and other animals in their natural environment.